blockchainsllc/in3-docs/docs/api-java.md

 ``String``  **passphrase**
 ========== ================
 ```

 ##### prepareTransaction

-Optional method that allows you to change the transaction-data before sending it.
+Optional method that allows you to change the transaction data before sending it.

 This can be used for redirecting it through a multisig.

  > public [`TransactionRequest`](#class-transactionrequest) prepareTransaction([`IN3`](#class-in3) in3, [`TransactionRequest`](#class-transactionrequest) tx);